mdsol/mauth-client-ruby/README.md

 The `mauth_baseurl` and `mauth_api_version` are required in mauth.yml.
 These tell the MAuth Client where and how to communicate with the MAuth service.

+The `sign_requests_with_only_v2` and `authenticate_with_only_v2` flags were added to facilitate conversion from the MAuth V1 protocol to the MAuth
+V2 protocol.
+For more information about the conversion process see the document here (DOC).
+By default both of these flags are false. (see [Protocol Versions](#protocol-versions) below) for more informatio about the flags.

 ## Rack Middleware Usage